 - The gums may have been injured

-So, in such situation, take a look at inside their mouth and make sure if there any stuck abject between their teeth.
-If so, try to remove it with your finger it it’s possible.
-If not, get help of a Veterinarian.
+So, in such a situation, take a look at inside their mouth and make sure if there is any stuck object between their teeth.
+If so, try to remove it with your finger it’s possible.
+If not, get the help of a Veterinarian.